Providing scholarships for post secondary applicants with families struggling through the fight with cancer.

 The Joe Hogan Memorial Scholarship was established in 2011 to assist local post-secondary students who have limited financial resources due to the impact of cancer on their immediate family.
 In 2012, the family changed the name to the Sherron Hogan Memorial Scholarship to honour their mother who died of cancer.

-If you would like to support The Sherron Hogan Memorial Scholarship Committee, click here.
+If you would like to support The Sherron Hogan Memorial Scholarship, click here.